Desensitization and Deception in Differential Games with Asymmetric Information: The Deceptive Agent (Player E)

-In this paper, deception is modeled as a game scenario where the more informed player achieves its alternative/deceptive goal by \emph{misleading} the less informed player.
-Since Player $P$ follows a partial-state feedback strategy by observing the state $x_e$, Player $E$ can drive the trajectory of Player $P$.
-For example, in the two-agent PE game with a dynamic obstacle, proposed in Section \ref{sec:pe}, the evader (more informed player) can lead the pursuer (less informed player) towards the obstacle, since the pursuer cannot observe the true position of the obstacle.
-Note that the original goal of the evader is to maximize the capture time.
-However, the pursuer's lack of knowledge regarding the obstacle may motivate the evader to consider an alternative goal, where it misguides the pursuer to collide with the obstacle.
-To summarize, in order to deceive, the more informed player considers two components: 1) its adversary's feedback strategy; and 2) a deceptive goal.
-Accordingly, Player $E$ can obtain an optimal deceptive strategy $v^*_d$ by solving the game where
+In this paper, deception is modeled as a game where the more informed player achieves its alternative/deceptive goal by \emph{misleading} the less informed player---in our case Player $P$.
+Since Player $P$ follows a partial-state feedback strategy by observing only the state $x_e$ and not $x_w$, Player $E$ can influence the trajectory of Player $P$.
+For example, Section \ref{sec:pe} defines a two-player PE game with a dynamic obstacle, where the original goal of the evader (more informed player) is to maximize capture time.
+The evader can also employ a deceptive goal of leading the pursuer (less informed player) towards the obstacle since it is assumed that the pursuer cannot observe the true position of the obstacle.

+The pursuer's lack of knowledge regarding the speed and location of the obstacle motivates the evader to consider an alternative goal, namely, to misguide the pursuer so that he collides with the obstacle.
+To summarize, in order to deceive, the more informed player considers two components: a) her adversary's feedback strategy; and b) a deceptive goal.
+Accordingly, Player $E$ computes an optimal deceptive strategy $v^*_d$ by solving the game

-is the optimal strategy of Player $P$ as a function of Player $E$'s control $v$, and $\mathcal{D}_{\bar{\rho}}\big(\hat{u}(v),~v\big)$ denotes the deception payoff that Player $E$ wants to maximize along with the original payoff function.
-The weights $\alpha_o, \alpha_d \in \mathbb{R}$ are the weights on the individual components of multi-objective payoff function in ($\mathcal{E}_d$).
+where $\mathcal{D}_{{\rho}}\big(\hat{u}(v),~v\big)$ denotes the deception payoff that Player $E$ wants to maximize along with the original payoff function.
+The positive weights $\alpha_o, \alpha_d \in \mathbb{R}$ balance the individual components of the multi-objective payoff function in ($\mathcal{E}_d$).
 The instance where the evader does not consider its original payoff function (i.e., $\alpha_o = 0$) can be termed as \emph{pure deception}, which is analyzed for the proposed PE game in Section \ref{sec:pe}.
 In this work, the deceptive goal of Player $E$ is assumed to be the violation of Player $P$'s trajectory constraints in (\ref{eq:u_constr}), i.e.,